dehezhang2/Notes/3103/CS3103_Operating_System.md

     * Disadvantage
       * *Busy-waiting* consumes processor time
       * **Starvation is possible**
-        * When a process leaves a critical section and more than one process is waiting, the selection of a waiting process is arbitrary; some process could i**ndefinitely be denied access.**
+        * When a process leaves a critical section and more than one process is waiting, the selection of a waiting process is arbitrary; some process could **indefinitely be denied access.**
       * **Deadlock is possible**
         * P1 enters its critical section and is then preempted(制止) by a higher-priority P2.
         * P2 attempts to use the same resource as P1 but is denied access because of the mutual exclusion mechanism.